ddsbook/blog/2014/drafts/building-security-dashboards-with-r-and-shiny-shinydashboard.md

 >OK, I snuck some extra elements in on that screen capture, mostly as a hint of things to come.
 The core elements - the three "con" status boxes are unchanged from the simple example presented here.

+You can find the code for the dashboard in [this gist](https://gist.github.com/hrbrmstr/e9e941ad4e3568f98faf) and you can even take a quick view of it (provided you've got the required packages installed) via `shiny::runGist("e9e941ad4e3568f98faf")`.

 ### Next Steps

 In the next post, we'll show you how to incorporate more data elements, add some dynamic updating capabilities and also add some other sections to the dashboard.